 On this dayDec 18, 1865

-On December 18, 1865, Secretary of State William H. Seward announced that the Thirteenth Amendment to the United States Constitution had been officially approved.
+On December 18, 1865, Secretary of State William H. Seward certified that the Thirteenth Amendment to the United States Constitution had been officially approved.

 A constitutional amendment to forever abolish slavery was first proposed in the United States Congress in December 1863, during the Civil War and just months after President Abraham Lincoln’s Emancipation Proclamation legally freed enslaved black people in rebelling states.
 Though the proclamation was a war measure that the government had little ability to enforce (because it applied only in states that had declared themselves a separate nation), an emancipation amendment would concretely establish slavery as contrary to the foundational principles of the United States.
 The Senate passed the abolition amendment on April 8, 1864.
 After an initial vote against it, months of debate and negotiations, and President Lincoln’s re-election in 1864, the House passed the amendment on January 31, 1865.